chrissolanilla/hack-day/src/_guides/creator.md

 1. Widget title
 2. Show feedback for incorrect answers on score screen
 3. Lives/Attempts input
 4. Grid size.
-A grid size of X by Y means that there will be X amount of words per group, and Y number of groups
+A grid size of X by Y means that there will be X amount of words per group, and Y index of groups
 5. Description input.
 This is description is what describes the relationship between the words.
 You can not have duplicate descriptions.
 6. Word inputs.
 You can put multiple words in a single input such as a phrase like "I'm loving it".
 You can not have duplicate inputs.
 7. Duplicate question error text.
 If you have a duplicate question, it will be shown under the word.